The following post is from Rachel of The Minimalist Mom: 5 Ways to Choose Less and Simplify More

 It’s a great thing.

-If you can limit the number of decisions you make each day, you’ll not only make better decisions but you’ll also have more energy and time for the rest of your life.
+If you can limit the number of decisions you make each day, you’ll make better decisions and have more energy and time for the rest of your life.

-How do you reduce the amount of decisions you make in a day?
+How do you reduce the number of decisions you make in a day?